 SPECIFIC COURSE RELATED TEACHING AIDS

-This course involves classroom instruction and a practical in a work area.
-Classrooms should be equipped with blackboards, whiteboards, and overhead projectors to enable presentation of the subject matter.
+This course involves both classroom instruction and a visit to a buoy refurbishment facility.
+Classrooms should be equipped with appropriate teaching aids to enable presentation of the subject matter.
 Trainees should have access to the types of equipment that they will be expected to work with on the job.

 ACRONYMS